jmf-mordis/asynckafka/README.rst

 Asynckafka
 **********

 Fast python kafka library for asyncio.
-Asyncafka is written in cython and essentially provides an user friendly interface for use rdkafka with asyncio.
+Asynckafka is written in cython and essentially use cython as a glue language to allow using rdkafka with asyncio.

 Right now it is work in progress and it's little more than a proof of concept, please don't use it in production, or use it at our own risk.
-I also do not guarantee stability in the api during this period.
+I also do not guarantee stability in the api in the next months.

 Performance
 ###########